shir8may/TrafficJams-HubNet-Web/README.md

-These files will be automatically saved in the "Downloads" folder of the computer.

 ---------- This section (8.) is Sharona's choice, if and how to write it.
 For now i just edited him according to my "idea"------------------------------